nummacway/gb300/README.md

 Compared to the SF2000, the following game is missing:
 * `007 Shitou - The Duel.zmd`

+**(GB300 v2 only)** The GB300 v2 also lacks the following games, but I do not currently know if the files ars still present:
+* `Alien Soldier.zmd`
+* `AWS Pro Moves Soccer.zmd`
+* `Double Clutch.zmd`

-But one thing got better: Instead of the 225 broken thumbnails on the SF2000, there are only 45 on the GB300.
+**(GB300 v2 applicablility unknown)** One thing got better on the GB300: Instead of the 225 broken thumbnails on the SF2000, there are only 45 on the GB300.
 These thumbnails were saved in BGRA8888 instead of RGB565.
 However, the dimension is correct.
 Despite the thumbnail taking up twice the space, the device is still able to find the archive and run the game.
 The following MD games have no working thumbnail on the GB300:
 * `AWS Pro Moves Soccer.zmd`
 * `Coach K College Basketball.zmd`
 * `Davis Cup II.zmd`